cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   the first scenario, so it ought to be easy IMO.
 02 The Human Army: Just gold tweaks; add some easter eggs for people using debug mode to attack Lanbec'h
+03 Toward Mountains of Haag: Started off as just basic gold/turns tweaks, on another playthru I decided to add some looting events for capturing dwarven villages, too
-03 Toward Mountains of Haag: Just basic gold/turns tweaks again 04 The Siege of Barag Gor: OK now here's where things really start to change.
+04 The Siege of Barag Gor: OK now here's where things really start to change.
   The defenders of Barag Gor kept dying before I could save them, so I had to make them stronger.
 The shamans wouldn't hit anything whenever they attacked,